Jump to section

 The significant issues that are the focus of the company’s participation in public policy development and lobbying; the company’s strategy relevant to these areas of focus; and any differences between its lobbying positions and its purpose, stated policies, goals or other public positions.

 In the course of our global and diverse business activities, we participate in various organizations and meetings, including Keidanren (Japan Business Federation), to communicate our opinions.
-One example of our participation in the public sector is the study of GX (Green Transformation) League established by the Ministry of Economy, Trade and Industry (METI) in April 2022 for the purpose of realizing a carbon-neutral society.
+An example of our participation in the public sector is the study of GX (Green Transformation) League established by the Ministry of Economy, Trade and Industry (METI) in April 2022 for the purpose of realizing a carbon-neutral society.
 Through the GX League, we will communicate our opinions to encourage the creation of new businesses that will help make society carbon neutral.
-In addition, the amount of our political contribution in FY2022 is 28 million yen.
+In addition, in March 2024, we joined “Circular Partners (CPs)” led by the Ministry of Economy, Trade and Industry (METI).
+We engage in consideration on necessary measures to realize Circular Economy.

 Risk and Opportunity Oversight Integrating risk and opportunity into business process